programmfabrik/fylr-install/customization/restore-easydb5.md

 ### access a frontend backup via command line

-Special cace: If you want to access a backup made via frontend later via command line ...
+Special case: If you want to access a backup made via frontend later via command line ...
 * e.g. to restore via command line or
 * e.g. to continue an aborted restore via command line